Follow TV Tropes

 • Cutscene Incompetence: Happens on occasion to the main character.
 For example, in Towelket 1 after you freeze yourself into the future, you fight a mob-like robot and his minions while wearing a robot suit yourself.
 Once you defeat him, however, he suffers no damage, but your suit is completely trashed.

-• Disguised in Drag: After the starting character is revived from crashing onto earth in towelket 3, , the female singing Pon dresses up the character in one of her outfits to hide him from the alien invasion.
+• Disguised in Drag: After the starting character is revived from crashing onto earth in towelket 3, the female singing ant dresses up the character in one of her outfits to hide him from the alien invasion.

-• Empty Room Psych: You will often find dead-end rooms with nothing in them (except maybe common monsters).
+• Empty Room Psych: You will often find dead-end rooms with nothing in them, containing common monsters and sometimes an item.

 • Extreme Omnivore: Robot dog girl Pucchi in Towelket 3, who will eat many questionable objects, including alien bodies.

 • Flanderization: Robot dog girl Pucchi.
 In the first game, she suffers from dog-like tics due to a malfunction but is the most capable member of the party.
-In her next major appearance, her creator constantly berates her for being a stupid dog.
-Every game after that she is, in fact, a stupid dog.
+In her next major appearance, her creator constantly berates her for being a stupid dog (Despite still being fairly intelligent).
+By Towelket 5 she is in fact, a stupid dog girl.

-• Heroic Mime: Played straight in the original trilogy and once more in 5(Fury).
+• Heroic Mime: Played straight in the original trilogy and once more in Fury.
 Subverted in 6 where the protagonist gains the power to talk towards the end.

 • Human Popsicle: In Towelket 1, the protagonist hides in a fridge to escape from the robots, but gets frozen, at two different points in the game.
 Each time, thousands of years pass before he is released and thawed.